I watched an NBA game at MSG: Knicks vs Pistons

 Knicks vs Pistons Game 5 at MSG

 Unlike in Europe, the gates open an hour before the game.
-Since the match was set for 19:30, I made sure to be there more than an hour earlier.
-I wanted to see the pre-game atmosphere, shoot some photos of the MSG exterior, and have enough time to buy some merch.
+Since the match was scheduled for 19:30, I arrived more than an hour early.
+I wanted to experience the pre-game atmosphere, take some photos of the MSG exterior, and have enough time to buy some merchandise.

-I want to note that all the images you see in this article were taken with my iPhone.
-NBA games at MSG have a strict policy regarding cameras.
-DSLRs are not allowed in the venue, so I left my camera in the hotel to avoid unwanted stress.
-I know I could risk bringing the camera and see what happens, but I preferred not to risk it.
+I would like to note that all the images in this article were taken using my iPhone, which I have lately also used for travel photography.
+NBA games at Madison Square Garden (MSG) have a strict policy on camera use.
+DSLRs are not allowed at the venue, so I left my camera at the hotel to avoid any unnecessary stress.
+I know I could risk bringing the camera and see what happens, but I preferred not to take the risk.
 The same goes for backpacks.

 So, charge your phone, leave the bag at home, and prepare for a unique experience.